quantumJLBass/boa-fraud/profiles/addresses/US/STATES/ALABAMA/MONTGOMERY/MONTGOMERY/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809.md

 
 
 3 years ago
 Starting to think this law firm uses the tactics of purposely not returning calls since they file frivolous lawsuits that we may or may NOT know anything about.
-By the time we do, they’ll file a garnishment with your employer.
-Parnell & Parnell is still guaranteed money this way....even if you can’t make contact with them.
+By the time we do, they'll file a garnishment with your employer.
+Parnell & Parnell is still guaranteed money this way....even if you can't make contact with them.
 I saw reviews on BBB where the responder boasts about the firm being in business for over 40 years.
 How can you run a successful LAW FIRM, but take WEEKS to return 1 call?!

-I’ve been calling AND emailing for WEEKS, almost daily, and I have only had 1 person return my calls...although she needs me to talk to someone else (who has YET to call me back).
-I’m simply trying to pay this debt, but due to a lack of responses, my checks will be garnished.
-Can’t even pay with the original debt owners b/c they refer me BACK to them.
+I've been calling AND emailing for WEEKS, almost daily, and I have only had 1 person return my calls...although she needs me to talk to someone else (who has YET to call me back).
+I'm simply trying to pay this debt, but due to a lack of responses, my checks will be garnished.
+Can't even pay with the original debt owners b/c they refer me BACK to them.

-Seems to me the only time you’re acknowledged is if they get spooked when you hire your own attorney, or, they aren’t able to collect on a garnishment.
+Seems to me the only time you're acknowledged is if they get spooked when you hire your own attorney, or, they aren't able to collect on a garnishment.

 I will be looking more into reporting them for this because people who know the law should be held accountable...just like the consumers they sue.
 Nothing good can come from practices like this.